OliverSnellman/Cool-econometrics/README.md

 #### [Yule-Walker Equations](Yule_Walker.pdf)

-A note on estimating autoregressive parameters from empirical autocovariances and autocorrelations.
-Useful as a bridge between time-series theory and actual AR estimation.
+Walkthrough (advanced) of equations, which are used to estimate the autoregressive parameters and error variances of an AR(p) process, based on the empirical autocovariances and autocorrelations.

 #### [Ergodicity](Ergodicity.pdf)

-A conceptual note on when the average across many simulated worlds tells us something about one long-run path.
-The central contrast is between ensemble averages and time averages.
+A notebook showing how the average over different outcomes of an activity can give you false information on what to expect if you take part in the activity yourself.

-Key idea:
+A system is ergodic, when:

 $$
-\frac{1}{N}\sum_{i=1}^{N} X_t^{(i)}
+\frac{1}{N}\sum_{i=1}^{N} X_i(t)
-\quad \text{versus} \quad
+\quad = \quad
-\frac{1}{T}\sum_{t=1}^{T} X_t^{(i)}
+\frac{1}{T}\sum_{t=1}^{T} X_t(i)
 $$

 #### [Process x](Process_x.pdf)

-An exploration of how non-convergence can look like when the issue is not exploding variance.
+An example of a process with finite variance but non-converging mean.

 ### Macroeconomics

 #### [AD-AS Model](AD_AS_model.pdf)

-A step-by-step derivation of the aggregate demand and aggregate supply framework, moving from Keynesian cross logic to IS-LM/TR, New Keynesian demand, and staggered-wage supply.
+The AD-AS model is a pedagogical tool, which uses graphical analysis to build qualitative intuitions about the macro-economy.
+In this document I show how to derive the model step by step, starting from the Keynes Cross model to get to the IS-LM/TR model, from which the demand side AD curve arises from.
+I also derive the microfounded New Keynesian AD relation from household's problem.
+Finally, I derive the supply side AS curve using staggered wage setting.

 #### [Monetary Policy Model](Monetary_policy_model.pdf)

-A derivation of the three-equation macro model: IS curve, Phillips curve, and monetary-rule curve.
-The note emphasizes short-run stabilization, central bank behavior, and adaptive expectations.
+In this document I derive another version of the AD-AS model, which focuses on the role of the Central Bank (CB) and monetary policy on stabilizing the economy over the short run business cycle.
+The model consists of the IS curve describing the demand side, Phillips curve for the supply side and the MR curve for the policymaker (CB).
+Households and wage setters have adaptive expectations, whereas the CB has rational expectations.

 #### [Friedman's Thermostat](Friedmans_thermostat.pdf)

-An explanation of Friedman's thermostat analogy for monetary policy.
-The note highlights why policy can appear ineffective in naive regressions when the policy instrument is actively stabilizing the target variable.
+A visual intuition to the endogeneity problem, with a practical example.

 #### [Tobin's Q](Tobin's%20Q.pdf)

-A note on why investment is more volatile than GDP and how Tobin's Q connects firm valuation, expected profits, and the timing of capital investment.
+Short recap of the model of investments.

 #### [OLG Model](OLG_model.pdf)

-Solves the overlapping generations model step by step, then connects the model to dynamic inefficiency and pension-system comparisons between fully funded and pay-as-you-go designs.
+In these notes I first analytically solve the heterogenous agent OLG model step by step, followed by a short conversation about dynamic inefficiency, and finish by comparing the efficiency of the two common pension systems, fully funded and pay as you go.

 #### [Introduction to Transformers in Macroeconomics](Introduction_Transformers_macroeconomics.pdf)

-A high-level visual introduction to transformer networks for macroeconomic sequence data.
-The note connects attention-based machine learning to the special structure of economic time series.
+Non-technical overview of my PhD dissertation, emphasizing visual intuition on using transformer networks for macroeconomic sequence data.
+The material shows how to use attention-based machine learning to estimate and interpret latent structures form small time series datasets.

 Attention mechanism: